Nancy Taylor Tate

 We are to live every moment of every day in fellowship with the Lord.
 I often call this “practicing His presence.”
 We also are to have quality times apart with the Lord, times of fellowship where we become quiet and focused on Him.

 We all face pressures in this life.
 Pressures are increasing as time goes on.
-It is so important that we learn how to get quiet and form the habit of “going into the secret place” to commune with the Lord and receive His enabling grace, direction and wisdom.
+It is so important that we learn how to get quiet and form the habit of “going into the secret place” to commune with the Lord, and to receive His enabling grace, direction, and wisdom.

 May the Lord surround you with songs of deliverance!
 May He bless, encourage and strengthen you today, as He continues to draw you ever closer to Himself.